Moorlands Radio: History

 The Moorlands Radio project was founded by a group of local enthusiasts in 2003, led by established presenter Tony Mullins.
-From 2003 to 2006, the station undertook three Restricted Service Licence broadcasts of 28 days each in duration.
+From 2003 to 2006, the station undertook three restricted service licence broadcasts of 28 days each in duration.

 The full-time station was launched by founder Tony Mullins at 10:03 am on Saturday 7 November 2009 and is currently on its third five-year community radio licence from Ofcom.

 On 16 April 2016, Moorlands Radio moved into new studio facilities at Leek Community Fire Station.
 The last show from their old studios was presented by station founders Tony Mullins and Mervyn Gamage.
 The transmission from the Stockwell Villas studio ended at 10 am, at which time broadcasts switched over to a feed from the new studios.
 In March 2020, Moorlands Radio returned to their previous Stockwell Villas premises.

 On 31 August 2020, the station began operating a second online stream of programming, Moorlands Gold, targeting an older audience with an oldies music format.

 In December 2020, due to the financial constraints imposed by the COVID-19 pandemic, Moorlands Radio announced that it would no longer pay show fees to its daytime presenters and would become a fully volunteer-led organisation.

 In August 2021, a new company Moorlands DAB Ltd was established as a joint venture between Moorlands Radio and a team of local broadcasting and business people and the station announced its intention to apply for a local small-scale DAB multiplex licence to broadcast to the Congleton and Leek, Staffordshire areas on DAB digital radio.

 Programming

 Daytime programming is generally aimed at a mainstream audience and features popular music from the 1960s to today with local news, interviews with local personalities and interactive features.

-The daytime schedule features local news every hour on the half hour with national news from Sky News Radio on the hour.
+The daytime schedule features local news every hour on the half hour with national news from Radio News Hub on the hour.
 Breakfast and Drivetime both feature regular traffic and travel updates.

 Evening programmes are specialist in nature, and include shows focusing on classical music, folk music, local Staffordshire bands, rock music and dance music.